DavidDDavidson/HackerRank/README.md

 ### What is HackerRank?

-"HackerRank is a site for hackers from all over the world to solve programming problems in different CS domains like algorithms, machine learning and artificial intelligence, and to excel in different programming paradigms like functional programming." - HackerRank.com
+_"HackerRank is a site for hackers from all over the world to solve programming problems in different CS domains like algorithms, machine learning and artificial intelligence, and to excel in different programming paradigms like functional programming."_ -- **HackerRank.com**

 For more information visit the official [HackerRank](https://www.hackerrank.com/faq) website.